CBIIT/ccdi-cbio-content/data-using/data_using.md

 ## Citing the CCDI cBioPortal

-The data shown here are, in whole or in part, derived from analyses of data listed in the CCDI Hub ([ccdi.cancer.gov](https://ccdi.cancer.gov/)).
 When using data accessed through the CCDI cBioPortal in presentations or manuscripts, please acknowledge the source as follows:

 *"The results analyzed and &lt;published or shown&gt; here are based in whole or in part on data accessed through the CCDI cBioPortal, established by the Childhood Cancer Data Initiative (CCDI)."*